jACKIE ANTHONY, GENERAL MANAGER

 Before coming to Holly Hill Inn in 2004, Donna was associate chef at the Kentucky Governor’s Mansion, where her boss was Rex Lyons (the original innkeeper at Holly Hill Inn) and where she was always on the lookout for local food.

 Donna met Ouita just after she opened Holly Hill Inn.
-“Ouita was so gracious and helpful about sending me to wonderful growers,” Donna said.
+“Ouita was incredibly gracious and so helpful about sending me to wonderful growers,” Donna said.

 When a new governor moved in, Rex recommended Donna to Chris and Ouita, and they hired her on as dining room manager.